Noel6161131110/IHRD-CONCLAVE-AI-EDUCATE/README.md

 # Technologies Used

 - Flutter for cross-platform mobile app development.
+- Python for backend and Gen-AI.
   - Django for the backend server.
+  - selenium for data extraction.
+  - bs4(BeautifulSoup) for data extraction.
+  - pandas for data manipulation.
-- Python for AI integration.
+  - huggingface_hub for using pre trained models.
-- [Other frameworks and libraries used, if applicable]
+  - llama-cpp-python for using the python binding for the C++ library for the implementation of the LoRA algorithm.
+  - transformers for training and testing the Gen-AI model.

 # Getting Started